fp7mplane/protocol-ri/doc/protocol-spec.md

 ## Component Registration

-In order to be able to plan the use of components to perform measurements, the supervisor must __register__ the components associated with it.
+In order to be able to use components to perform measurements, the supervisor must __register__ the components associated with it.
 For client-initiated workflows -- large repositories and the address of the components is often a configuration parameter of the supervisor.
 Capabilities describing the available measurements and queries at large-scale components can even be part of the supervisor's externally managed static configuration, or can be dynamically retrieved and updated from the components or from a capability discovery server.

 For component-initiated workflows, components connect to the supervisor and POST capabilities and withdrawals, which requires the supervisor to maintain a set of capabilities associated with a set of components currently part of the mPlane infrastructure it supervises.